Climate Change Connection is a charitable non-government organization working to

 Climate Change Connection is a project on MakeWay’s shared platform, which provides operational supports, governance, and charitable expertise for changemakers.
 The shared platform enables more time and money to go towards achieving greater impact.

 MakeWay is a national charity and public foundation with a goal to enable nature and communities to thrive together.
 We do this by building partnerships, providing solutions, grants, and services for the charitable sector across the country.

 - At MakeWay we build partnerships and offer tools that enable community-led transformation.

 - At MakeWay, we tackle change to help nature and communities thrive together.

 Climate Change Connection aims to make Manitobans aware of climate change facts and to inspire them to take action to reduce greenhouse gas emissions and to build climate resilient communities

 We started in January 2002 as part of Canada’s effort to meet our Kyoto Protocol objectives.

 Centres were created in each province and territory to serve as inter-connected information hubs.
 That network no longer exists formally, but we still work with our current partners to connect Manitobans to climate change facts and solutions.

 Governance & funding

-- We also accept donations and grants.
+- Primary funding has been provided by donations and grants.
 Donations are tax deductible.